Rest and Be Thankful Speed Hill Climb

-Rest and Be Thankful Hill Climb is a disused hillclimbing course in Glen Croe, Argyll, Scotland.
+Rest and Be Thankful Hill Climb is a disused hillclimbing course in Glen Croe, on the Cowal Peninsula, in Argyll and Bute, west of Scotland.
 The first known use of the road for a hillclimb was in 1906.
 The event used to count towards the British Hill Climb Championship.
+It is named for the Rest and be thankful, a steep incline, on a section of the old military road in Glen Croe, leading to the pass into Glen Kinglas.